-In carrying out its functions of supervising the functioning and observance of the Model, as well as taking care of its updating, the Body is assured of the full support of all company functions and structures, as well as of the COMPANY's collaborators and consultants, including external ones; likewise, in carrying out its functions, the Body may also avail itself of the work of external consultants specifically appointed by the same, always under its direct responsibility and supervision.
+In the performance of its functions of supervising the functioning and observance of the Model, as well as taking care of its updating, the Body is assured the full support of all company functions and structures, as well as of the COMPANY's collaborators and consultants, including external ones;

+likewise, in the performance of its functions the Body may also avail itself of the work of external consultants specifically appointed by the same, always under its direct responsibility and supervision.

-No body or function of the COMPANY is allowed to review the merits of the work and activities of the Supervisory Board; nevertheless, the Board of Directors must verify that the Board is carrying out the tasks assigned to it, since, in the final analysis, the responsibility for the functioning and effectiveness of the Model still rests with the Management Body.
+No body or function of the COMPANY is permitted to review the merits of the work and activities of the Supervisory Board; nevertheless, the Board of Directors must verify that the Board is carrying out the tasks assigned to it, since, in the final analysis, the responsibility for the functioning and effectiveness of the Model still rests with the Management Body.